hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

 ![factor_new](../img/factors_new.png)

 The expression vector is categorical, in that all the values in the vector belong to a set of categories; in this case, the categories are `low`, `medium`, and `high`.
 By turning the expression vector into a factor, the **categories are assigned integers alphabetically**, with high equal to one, low equal to two, and medium equal to three.
-This in effect assigns the different factor levels.
-You can view the newly created factor variable in the **Environment** window.
-When you print the contents to the console by just typing and running `expression`, the factor levels are also output in order of the integers assigned.
-So we see high comes first because it recieves a 1, low second, and medium third.
+You can view the newly created factor variable in the **Environment** window or by typing and running `expression`.

 ```r
 expression
 ```

+When you print the contents to the console, the factor levels are also output in order of the integers assigned.
+So we see high comes first because it recieves a 1, low second, and medium third.

 So now that we have an idea of what factors are, when would you ever want to use them?